-In previous years, the reported STI reflected the amounts actually paid to the executives in that year, and related to a portion earned in that financial year, and a portion earned from the previous financial year.

-Financial performance measures account for 70% of possible short-term incentives payable to executive directors.
+In previous years, the reported STI reflected the amounts actually paid to the executives earned in respect of that year, and also included a portion earned in respect of the previous financial year.
+Financial performance measures account for 70% of possible STIs payable to executive directors.